-'Specified equipment' – equipment that requires the constant presence of an operator for normal use for example, power tools, lawn mower – is only allowed to be used from Monday to Friday 7am to 7pm, and Sundays and public holidays 9am to 7pm.
-They must be used in a reasonable manner and for no longer than two hours per day.
+'Specified equipment' – equipment that requires the constant presence of an operator for normal use for example, power tools, lawn mower – is only allowed to be used from Monday to Saturday from 7am to 7pm, and Sundays and public holidays from 9am to 7pm.
+Specified equipment must be used in a reasonable manner and for no longer than two hours per day.
 This allows householders to complete general maintenance and repairs on their property.

 Noise from waste collection is exempt from compliance with noise levels in the Environmental Protection (Noise) Regulations 1997 from 7am-7pm Monday to Saturday and 9am-7pm Sundays or public holidays.
 Outside of these hours, waste collection companies including Councils, must apply for an exemption.

 Traffic noise on public roads is exempt from compliance with the Environmental Protection (Noise) Regulations 1997.
 Concerns about noisy trucks, cars, buses and motorbikes are addressed in the Road Traffic (Vehicles) Regulations 2014, which provide uniform allowable limits and standard procedures to verify vehicle noise emissions.
 Problems with individual noisy vehicles can be directed to the local police.

 Vehicles on private property are subject to the Environmental Protection (Noise) Regulations 1997.
 If you have concerns over a noise nuisance from a private property within the Town (such as regular over-revving) please contact the Town’s Environmental Health Officers.

 Where cumulative traffic noise along major roads is an issue, contact Main Roads on 138 135.

 The Perth to Armadale train line runs through the Town.
 Noise emitted from train services is exempt from the Environmental Protection (Noise) Regulations 1997.